Postgraduate Diploma / Masters in Social Care and Social Justice

 |Social Sciences||Taught Masters Degree by Thesis|

 All applicants will be considered through a selection process.
-Key requirements include:
+Key requirements at a minimum include:

 - 2.2 Honours Degree in Social Care or in a cognate discipline

 Students who do not meet the above criteria can apply to be considered through the process of RPL/RPE.
 More information on this process can be found at the following link: https://www.itsligo.ie/onlinelearning/about/recognition-of-prior-learning/

 This programme provides graduates with expert knowledge in the social care and social justice fields and therefore graduates are expected to progress up their personal career ladders in areas such as policy, research, management and leadership within specific organisations.